Mayeu/awesome-open-source-organizations/contributing.md

 After that your pull request will be reviewed, and hopefully accepted :)

-## Helping to Review Pull Pequests
+## Helping to Review Pull Requests

 I would like to try to have a handfull of reviews per pull request, so if you have some time to spare, please check them out and help review the change